florath/rmtoo/contrib/vmsetup/Readme.rst

 * No remote GUI access / only text console.
   Either ssh can be used (might be slow) or the created documents must be transferred to a local computer to be viewed.

+With the start of one of the VMs you accept these statements.